4dn-dcic/foursight/docs/checks.md

 This would execute the `items_created_in_the_past_day` check with the default kwarg `item_type=Item` and the provided `another_arg=another_val` kwarg.
 This system allows checks to be with different parameters in check groups.

 Default kwargs are very important to set if they are required for a check, since there are instances in which your check can be run outside of a check group.
 In such a case, it may break if those arguments are not provided.
 Really, this is up to the user to design his or her checks in a robust way.

+### The 'primary' key word argument
+The Foursight UI will automatically display the latest run check that was run with the `primary` key word argument set to `True`.
+In most cases, this argument should be set when defining the key word arguments in the entry of a check group; in some cases, you may want to set it during test.
+Omitting this argument or setting its value to `False` will still cause the check to store its record in AWS S3, but that result will not be shown on the UI.

 ## Appending check results
 Sometimes you may want the same check to run multiple times and report results from all of the runs.
 Some possible examples would be a long running check that is split up by item type.
 This can be acheived by initializing the check results (with `init_check_res`) and passing in a `uuid` parameter of a previously run check.
 This will initialize the new check with the stored attributes of the old check and then allow you to add to them in your check function.